shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ### Controlling Tx power

 Press **Function + Right** to increase the power.
 Press **Function + Left** to decrease the power.
-Power can be set to 50mW, 250mW, 500mW, 750mW, 1W, 2W, 3W, 4W, 5W and 5W++.
+Power can be set to 50mW, 250mW, 500mW, 750mW, 1W, 2W, 3W, 4W, , 5W and 5W++.

-The 5W++ power setting, configures the PA drive to its maximum value.
+The 5W++ power setting configures the PA drive to its maximum value.
 This power setting is designed for emergency use only, and results in around 5.5W being produced on 70cm and 7W on 2m.
-To acess this power setting, select the 5W power setting, then press and hold **Function + Right**
+To access this power setting, select the 5W power setting, then press and hold **Function + Right**

 *Notes:*